 She has written numerous articles on offers of judgment, proposals for settlement, and banking regulations and practices.
 As general counsel of The Alpha House in Tampa, a safe home for homeless pregnant women and mothers with young children, she works closely with the board to achieve fast, cost-efficient results.

 Ellen Lyons Unlocks a Successful Resolution

 When a major manufacturer of gate openers and accessories cut off sales to an online reseller without warning, the reseller turned to Carlton Fields for relief.
 The manufacturer not only refused to sell its electric gate openers to our reseller client, it also altered its products’ warranties so it could claim the products our client sold were not genuine, even though they were, in fact, made by the manufacturer.
 The manufacturer instructed other companies to stop selling to our client as well, forcing them to buy from others to continue representing that they sold all major brands.

 The manufacturer then brought a Lanham Act claim against our client.
 The client counterclaimed for tortious interference with advantageous business relationships.
 Carlton Fields attorney Ellen Lyons pursued discovery to substantiate the client’s claim that the products they sold were indeed genuine.
-Attempts to initiate an early mediation were rebuffed until the discovery a smoking gun document – an email from the manufacturer to one of its distributors/retailers demanding they refuse to sell to our client.
+Attempts to initiate an early mediation were rebuffed until the discovery of a smoking gun document – an email from the manufacturer to one of its distributors/retailers demanding they refuse to sell to our client.